 Here’s the trailer.

-This promotional featurette, A Dream Comes True, has more to say about the film, but please be warned, it contains a word that will (or should) make you cringe.
+This promotional short, A Dream Comes True, has more to say about the film.
+Please be advised that it contains a word that will (or should) make you cringe.
 Not one of my words.
 You’ll know it when you hear it.